NicoVogel/node-typescript-mocha/README.md

 This template provides:

 - a devcontainer for an consistent environment
-- linting via eslint
+- linting and formatting via eslint
-- formatting via prettier
 - mocha test which are executed on save

 ## Repo Structure